About audio effects

 Distortion Filter

-Makes the sound louder regardless of volume.
+It makes the sound louder regardless of the volume.

 Reverb Filter